projUNN: efficient method for training deep networks with unitary matrices: Projected unitary networks

 \section{Projected unitary networks}

-Our \textsc{projUNN} algorithm is motivated by the simple observation that much or virtually all of the ``information" of a typical gradient in a deep learning task is captured in a low rank subspace of the complete gradient. \cref{fig:mnist_low_rank} illustrates this feature when training our \textsc{projUNN} convolutional network on CIFAR10.
-We include further analysis and justification of this low rank behavior in \cref{sec:numerical_rank}, including bounds on the rank of a gradient as a function of the network and input dimensions.
-As we will show, we can perform updates on the low rank subspace of the gradient efficiently by approximating the gradient with a low rank matrix and performing corresponding projections of parameters onto that low rank subspace.
+Our \textsc{projUNN} algorithm is motivated by the simple observation that most of the ``information" of a typical gradient in a deep learning task is captured in a low rank subspace of the complete gradient. \cref{fig:mnist_low_rank} illustrates this feature when training our \textsc{projUNN} convolutional network on CIFAR10.
+We include further analysis and justification of this low rank behavior in \cref{sec:numerical_rank}.
+As we will show, we can perform updates on the low rank subspace of the gradient efficiently by approximating the gradient with a low rank matrix and performing projections of parameters onto that low rank subspace.
 Our experiments show that this methodology, even with rank one approximations, is effective at learning and empirically introduces a form of ``beneficial" stochasticity during gradient descent.

 Based on how the projection is performed, our \textsc{projUNN} algorithm takes two forms illustrated in \cref{fig:projection}.
 The directly projected unitary neural network (\textsc{projUNN-D}) projects an update onto the closest unitary/orthogonal matrix in Frobenius norm.
-The tangent projected unitary neural network (\textsc{projUNN-T}) projects gradients onto the tangent space and then transports parameters in that direction.
+The tangent projected unitary neural network (\textsc{projUNN-T}) projects gradients onto the tangent space and transports parameters in that direction.